Curriculum Vitae

 In 2019 the Artward Initiative was awarded a rare grant from Bank of America Foundation to continue and expand the Love My Neighbor project.
 Alexey Steele served as lead artist of the project and developed, built and spearheded the partnership between Carson Sherriiff’s Department nationally recognized Gang Divertsion Team (GDT), Bank of America Better Money Habits community volunteer team and Artward Initiative to create Love My Neighbor GangOut Program.

-In 2019 in an authoritative recognition of its real world impact Alexey Steele and his Love My Neighbor Public Art Project in Carson were selected as a 2019 California Park & Recreation Society (CPRS) Building Community Award of Excellence recipient in the important and meaningful Social Equity category.
+In 2019 in an authoritative recognition of its real world impact Alexey Steele and his Love My Neighbor Art Intervention Project Project in Carson were selected as a 2019 California Park & Recreation Society (CPRS) Building Community Award of Excellence recipient in the important and meaningful Social Equity category.

 In 2020 Alexey Steele had been appointed by the City Council of Culver City where artist resides as the first Artist Laureate of Culver City with the broad mandate to help formulate this new to the city program for the future.